giulianofichera/IGBot/README.md

 ## Funcionality

 ### Follow an account's followers
-Scrapes a certain number of followers from a given account.
+Scrapes a certain number of followers from a desired account.
-Then, it selects the profiles that have less followers than following and stores them in an array.
+Then, the profiles that have less followers than following are selected and stored in an array.
-Finally, the bot proceeds to follow the selected profiles in the array.
+The selected profiles stored in the array are followed.

+#### Additional funcionality to save to a .csv file was added.

 ### See an account's statistics
 Obtains certain statistics of an account.